 We spent the day exploring Asakusa and the temples which really gave us a feel of traditional Japan.
 Certain places were very calming with people paying respect or taking in the beauty of the surroundings.
 It’s not uncommon to see people dressed in kimonos around the temple, and most are excepting of photos being taken.
-The shops in the area pull a huge tourist crowd and there’s a lot of souvenirs to choose from.
+The shops in the area pull a huge tourist crowd and there are a lot of souvenirs to choose from.

 Day 6: Akihabara